Benefits of using more than one camera for your event video

 Using multiple cameras makes your film look dynamic and interesting with higher quality production values.
 When an event is filmed with multiple cameras, we will be able to choose the best footage from a number of angles – particularly important if the event has a lively Q&A session or fast paced debate.
-Essentially, the more cameras we can use, the better your film will be.
+Essentially, the more cameras we can use, the better your event video production will be.

 Naturally, as we add cameras, the cost tends to go up slightly as both crew and kit increase in addition to the time required in the edit suite but the the benefits outweigh the additional cost.
 For live streams, you can have up to 4 HD cameras and an additional live high quality feed from the PowerPoint or Keynote presentations.
 For footage edited in the edit suite, we can use unlimited sources.

 – Basic budget option

 – All camera movement and zooms will be visible

 – The framing will be medium with almost the whole body visible.

 – Wide shot and a tighter speaker shot.
 We can cut out any zooms, focus pulls and camera movement in the edit or live mix.

 – Wide shot is a safety shot and can be locked off (unmanned), allowing the camera man to be mobile and to capture multiple angles.
 This can make the film look like a 3 camera shoot.